 Here’s their list of reasons why GMass is different from the other cold email platforms, but here are my reasons for choosing it:

-- It works inside Gmail, which makes it fit right into my email workflow.
-I’m not sending campaigns from a different website then replying in Gmail, it’s all happening there.
+- It works inside Gmail and fits into my email workflow.
+I’m not sending campaigns from a different website and replying in Gmail; it’s all happening there.

-- GMass has the best email deliverability of any of the platforms I’ve used.
-Their emails go through Gmail’s servers, plus they have a bunch of email deliverability tools like free email warmup and a tool that predicts whether your campaign is destined for the spam folder (and how to fix it).
+- GMass has the best email deliverability of any platform I’ve used.
+Their emails go through Gmail’s servers, and they have a bunch of email deliverability tools, like a free email warmup and a tool that predicts whether your campaign is destined for the spam folder (and how to fix it).

-- They do the best job of making mass emails feel like personal emails — which get a better reply rate.
-GMass’s mail merge features are great and they have lots of little extra features too.
-I really like that they give you the chance to send follow-ups as plain text replies to your previous emails to a contact.
+- Gmass does the best job of making mass emails feel like personal emails, which results in a higher reply rate.
+GMass’s mail merge features are great, and they have lots of little extra features, too.
+I like that they allow you to send follow-ups as plain text replies to your previous emails to a contact.

-- And on top of that they have the best pricing of any cold email service!
-Plus a great free plan too.
+- And they have the best pricing of any cold email service, plus a great free plan.

-I’d recommend giving GMass a try.
-My goal is always to spend more time on cold emails and less time figuring out the perfect software to send it.
-So this should save you some time!
+I recommend giving GMass a try.
+My goal is always to spend more time on cold emails and less time figuring out the perfect software to send them, so this should save you some time!

 Bonus: Cold Email Pro Tips!

-- Use a note taking app such as Notion or Monday to keep track of your cold email financial performance – that is: how much did you spend on the campaign and how much did you make.
-It’s important to not only focus on opens and clicks but also know how you’re doing financially.
+- Use a note-taking app such as Notion or Monday to keep track of your cold email financial performance—that is, how much you spent on the campaign and how much you made.
+It’s important to focus on opens and clicks and know how you’re doing financially.

-- Create a separate email address on a separate domain similar to yours from which to send your cold email campaigns and use cold email software to scale your cold outreach campaign.
-(For instance, if your primary domain is a .com, get the .net for sending emails.)
+- Create a separate email address on a separate domain similar to yours to send your cold email campaigns and use cold email software to scale your cold outreach campaign.
+(For instance, if your primary domain is a .com, get the .net to send emails.)

-In case you get flagged by a spam filter, get any spam complaints, or servers flag you for sending a lot of similar emails at the same time, this protects the sender reputation and email deliverability of your primary email.
+If you get flagged by a spam filter, receive spam complaints, or servers flag you for sending a lot of similar emails simultaneously, this protects the sender’s reputation and the deliverability of your primary email.

-- If you can find this data point on your prospects easily, separate your prospects into different lists based on their time zones.
+- 2. If you can easily find this data point on your prospects, separate them into lists based on their time zones.

 This way, for example, you can time your emails to go out exactly at 10 AM their time.

-Without accounting for timezone, they may get your cold email at dinner time — or worse, in the middle of the night — and miss it entirely.
+Without accounting for time zones, they may receive your cold email at dinner time or, worse, in the middle of the night and miss it entirely.

 - When setting up your first cold email campaign, it helps to write unique emails to your first 10 or so prospects.

-Based on the open rate and response rates of your different approaches, you will see which subject lines work, what calls to action get the most clicks, and when it’s the best time to send the emails.
+Based on the open and response rates of your different approaches, you will see which subject lines work, which calls to action get the most clicks, and when it’s best to send the emails.

-You can A/B test with GMass or most of the other cold email platforms out there.
+You can A/B test with GMass or most of the other cold email platforms.

 - In the last 2-3 emails of your sequence, you could offer a way for prospects to opt out of your emails to avoid annoying those who aren’t interested.